GustavS193940/BIManalyst_33_Sustainability/README.md

 # Instructions to Run the Tool

-# Advanced Building Desing
+# Advanced Building Design

 **Which stage is the tool useful for?**
-The tool is most useful in Stage C, for analyzing because this is where:
+The tool is most useful in Stage B – Model Development & Coordination because this is where:
-* LCA begins
-* sustainability targets are evaluated
-* data comppleteness becomes critical
-* material alternatives are compared
+* property sets must be correctly defined
+* model completeness is checked
+* structured data is required for sustainability analysis, costing, structural design, etc.
+It could also support Stage C (Design Analysis) and Stage D (Documentation & LCA), but the primary value is early coordination (Stage B).

 **Which subjects might use it?**
  * Architectural Engineering
- * Structural Engineering
  * Sustainability/LCA analysis
  * Material quantification and cost analysis

 **What information is required in the model**
 For the tool to work correctly, the IFC must contain:
- * Materials
- * Geometric information
- * Psets
- * Element type
+ * Correct element types (IfcBeam, IfcColumn, IfcWall, IfcSlab)
+ * Valid GlobalIds (used for populating slab dimensions & phasing)
+ * Consistent structure and geometry (so extraction can calculate areas/volumes) The tool adds missing Psets, but it still needs basic IFC structure to exist.